hrydgard/ppsspp-site/docs/settings/graphics.md

 ### Software rendering

 The software renderer is mostly more accurate, but runs a lot slower than using the GPU to render.
-It also doesn't allow higher resolutions, it's limited to 1x and ignores a lot of settings.
+It also doesn't allow for rendering at higher resolutions, it's limited to 1x and ignores a lot of settings.

-Can be useful for development, or a small number of games and homebrew apps that the hardware renderers can't handle, or if you just like the look of authentic PSP rendering with dithering and so on.
+Can be useful for development, or a small number of games and homebrew apps that the hardware renderers can't currently handle properly (Brooktown High for example) or if you just like the look of authentic PSP rendering with dithering and so on.

 ### Antialiasing (MSAA)

 This is the best quality antialiasing you can get in PPSSPP, but it's currently only implemented in the Vulkan backend, and only on desktop GPUs (this will change in the future).
 Use if if it's available, crank it up to 8x if your GPU can handle it for ultra smooth edges on things.

+### Replace textures

+This is a more accessible location for the same setting over in Developer Tools.
+It allows loading texture packs with higher resolution textures, that fans have created for some games.

+See [Texture replacement]() for more info.

+## Display

-### VSync
+### Fullscreen

-Tries to avoid presenting a new image in the middle of your monitor's display refresh, by using whatever option is available to do so.
-This doesn't always make a difference at all, so if you don't see any issues with screen tearing, best to leave it off.

-In Vulkan, instead of tearing, if the "Mailbox" present mode is available, latency will be almost as good as if we did tear.
-Still, no tearing will happen, instead the framerate might not be 100% smooth at all times.
+Should be self-explanatory.

 ### Display layout & effects